anunay999/read-smart/README.md

 Read Smart transforms how you consume web content by:
 1. **Learning from your reading** - Extracts key insights and stores them as memories
-2. **Personalizing new content** - Rephrases articles based on what you already know
+2. **Personalizing new content** - Rephrases articles with a focus on what you haven't read yet
 3. **Maintaining author voice** - Preserves the original writing style while adding personal context
 4. **Connecting knowledge** - Shows how new content relates to your existing understanding